 Gelendzhik, a health resort on the shore of Black Sea, Russia.

 Sochi, , a health resort on the shore of Black Sea, Russia.

 Arkhyz, a village in Zelenchuk district iv Karachayevo-Cherkessia, Russia.

-There are marked on the map place names of Bulgarish origin by red signs, by deep-red – Anglo-Saxon, by blue – Kurdish, by violet – Mordvinic, by green – Ossetian, by azure – Hungarian ones, by yellow – Greek.
+There are marked on the map place names of Bulgarish origin by red signs, deep-red – Anglo-Saxon, blue – Kurdish, violet – Mordvinic, by green – Ossetic, by azure – Hungarian, by yellow – Greek.
 The red line marks the border of Scythia of Herodotus.